 All programs require a completed application prior to enrollment.
-Public Safety and Health Programs have application deadlines and require additional documents to be submitted with the application.
+Law, Public Safety and Security and Health Sciences Programs have application deadlines and require additional documents to be submitted with the application.
 Applications for these programs are located and can be downloaded from FCTC's website at FCTC.edu and at Building A of FCTC's Main Campus.
-Completed applications should be submitted to the Admissions Specialist on FCTC's main campus in Building A. See Fee Policies for more information.
+Completed applications should be submitted via email to Admissions Specialist.